jensonjsep/jensonjsep/README.md

 - 👋 Hi, I’m @jensonjsep
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning R and SQL
+- 🌱 I’m currently doing my masters in Big Data and Data Analytics
 - 💞️ I’m looking to collaborate on projects based on DataBases and data analytics

 <!---